PlayingOnGitHub/Restaurant/README.md

-Created with Webpack, Babel, JavaScript, HTML/CSS
+Created with Node.js, Webpack, Babel, JavaScript and HTML/CSS